Battle of Issus: Motives

 There is much debate as to the motives of Alexander and Darius preceding Issus.
 One modern perspective, based on Curtius, is that Darius was forced to move camp to terrain that favored Alexander because Alexander was fighting defensively due to a recommendation by his war council and Parmenion.
 Darius' large army could not be supported in the field during winter and his cities in Phoenicia were already in unrest at the arrival of Alexander.
 Darius was forced to move his large army to a small battlefield, greatly to the advantage of Alexander's smaller force.

-Alexander was waiting for Darius to come south around the Amanus Mountain range because the pass Darius would have used, the Belen Pass, was much closer to Sochi and offered the quickest access to the area Alexander defended.
+Alexander was waiting for Darius to come south around the Amanus Mountain range because the pass Darius would have used, the Belen Pass, was much closer to Sochoi and offered the quickest access to the area Alexander defended.
 Alexander was waiting 15 km to the west of the Belen Pass at Myriandus to spring a trap on Darius as he crossed through the Belen Pass or through the Pillar of Jonah if he moved north, where Darius' army would be disorganized and disjointed in the narrow crossing.
-Darius instead moved north from Sochi and around the mountains, through the Amanic Gate or another nearby pass, emerging behind Alexander's position and on his supply and communication lines.
+Darius instead moved north from Sochoi and around the mountains, through the Amanic Gate or another nearby pass, emerging behind Alexander's position and on his supply and communication lines.
 Thus Alexander was forced to march to Darius, who had caught him off guard in a large flanking maneuver.
 This gives the illusion that Darius was the one acting defensively, since Alexander was forced to march to him.

 Combatants

 Persian army

 Some ancient sources (Arrian and Plutarch), who based their accounts on earlier Greek sources, estimated 600,000 Persian soldiers in total, while Diodorus and Justin estimated 400,000, and Curtius Rufus estimated 250,000.

 Modern historians find Arrian's count of 600,000 men highly unlikely.
-They argue that the logistics of fielding more than 100,000 soldiers in battle was extremely difficult at the time.
+They argue that the logistics of fielding more than 100,000 soldiers in battle were extremely difficult at the time.
 Hans Delbrück gives an estimate as small as 25,000, although most (including Engels and Green) estimate the total size of Darius' army to be no larger than 100,000 at Issus, including 11,000 cavalry, 10,000 Persian Immortals, and 10,000 Greek mercenaries.
-Warry estimates 108,000 in total.